AlanPonnachan/financial-fraud-detection/README.md

-# Project Title

-Fraud detection solution using AI and machine learning
+# Fraud detection solution using AI and machine learning

 The goal of this project is to develop a robust fraud detection system that can accurately identify fraudulent transactions .
 The system leverages machine learning and deep learning techniques to achieve high performance, especially in the context of imbalanced datasets typical in fraud detection scenarios.